FREE TRIAL UPGRADE!

 Carrying out the investigation

 These recommendations present a suggested direction; they are not mandatory.
-Because of the variety of accidents investigated and the diversity of operations, no attempt is made to provide a format for use in all situations.
+Because of the variety of incidents investigated and the diversity of operations, no attempt is made to provide a format for use in all situations.
 Rather, these guidelines represent an example of an effective investigation procedure that will help to:

 • Identify and collect evidence,

-• Photograph and sketch the accident scene,
+• Photograph and sketch the incident scene,

 • Write notes,